Race and Ethnicity

 Federal reporting requirements dictate that CMC ask only about Hispanic/Latino ethnicity.
 Claremont McKenna College is required to provide data on self-reported classifications, and thus relies on the respondent to determine if he or she shares cultural, language, and other characteristics of Hispanics or Latinos.

-Students who wish to modify their self-identified race and/or ethnicity may do so at any time.
-They must contact the Registrar’s Office at Claremont McKenna College and complete this form.
+Students who wish to modify their self-identified race and/or ethnicity may do so at any time by filling out our Change in Race/Ethnicity webform.

 Institutions of higher education are required to keep the individual responses for a minimum of three years for race and ethnic categories and subcategories.